Posted on | January 19, 2014 | No Comments

-Music therapy has been shown to help those with early Alzheimer’s symptoms as well as improving dementia even in the late stage of the disease.
+Music has been shown to help to delay the onset of memory decline as well as improve memory function even in the late stage of the disease.
+There are now even inexpensive music activity and educational programs on CD that provide meaningful activities to people with memory loss and Alzheimer’s.
+Even just listening to music can bring about immense joy and happiness for a person with Alzheimer’s – Watch this interview with Dr. Richard Isaacson, Director of the Alzheimer’s Prevention & Treatment Program at NYP/Weill Cornell, to learn more about Alive Inside, a new documentary by Dan Cohen.
 Studies have shown that music therapy can help lower stress, improve depression and decrease insomnia because it improves chemical regulation in the brain.
-Therapeutic effects of music (when used properly) for those with Alzheimer’s include; reduction of stress and agitation and improvement in speech and communication.
-Music therapy is even known to facilitate improved memory and cognitive functioning, improve coordination of muscle movements and promote positive social interaction in a group.
+Therapeutic effects of music therapy (when used properly) for those with Alzheimer’s include: reduction of stress and agitation and improvement in speech and communication.
+Music therapy (by a certified therapist) is even known to facilitate improved memory and cognitive functioning, improve coordination of muscle movements and promote positive social interaction in a group.

 Recent evidence suggests that lifelong musical experiences can biologically affect and improve brain function, with positive effects that may last into late life.
 One study on music therapy published in the December 2013 issue of “Clinical Rehabilitation” report in Belgium looked at cognitive effects of music in a group of 25 women with dementia at the Public Psychiatric Hospital for 3 months.
 Participants who listened to music for 30 minute sessions daily were compared to those who received talk therapy.
 The results were a significant improvement in cognition in the group that listened to music daily-as evidenced by a rise from an average of 10 to 14 points on the Mini State Examination (MMSE).
 There was no change in the control group of women with dementia who only received talk therapy.